Chapter 13: Conflict of Interest and Commitment

 For external activities that include Significant Financial Interests, appointments with other institutions of higher education and/or research institutes, external employment, consulting agreements that include the conduct of research, any contract that includes terms related to intellectual property (not including contracts with a publisher to create scholarly publications), or arrangements that include conducting research on behalf of another organization, the Conflicts Committee will review the disclosure and, if needed, create a management plan

 At Emory: As an inquiry-driven, ethically engaged, and diverse community, Emory faculty are encouraged to promote interdisciplinary collaborations through teaching, scholarship, and service outside of the department(s) and/or school(s) in which they hold their primary appointment(s).
-Compensated teaching, research, or service in a department within the university other than the one(s) in which a full-time faculty member is primarily appointed may be arranged with prior approval of the dean(s) of the school(s) in which the faculty member holds appointment(s).
-In granting the authorization the appropriate dean(s) will take into consideration such factors as the total hours of work load to be undertaken by the faculty member, the effect on his or her professional development, compliance and intellectual property risks in research including effort committed on research, and the needs of the institutions involved.
+Compensated teaching, research, or service in a department within the university other than the one(s) in which a full-time faculty member is primarily appointed, may be arranged with prior approval of the dean(s) of the school(s) in which the faculty member holds appointment(s).
+In granting authorization the appropriate dean(s) will take into consideration such factors as the total hours of workload to be undertaken by the faculty member, the effect on his or her professional development, compliance and intellectual property risks in research including effort committed on research, and the needs of the institutions involved.
 Course, clinical, or service release for similar purposes also must receive such prior approval.

 It is generally expected in most schools that faculty provide a yearly report of their faculty activities, both at Emory and outside the institution.
 These annual reports should provide an overview of all compensated and non-compensated activities and are in addition to the reviews by the dean, prior to initiating the activity.